What is a Breathwork Facilitator?

 2. Capacity Building and Performance Breathwork

-This style of breathwork is about expanding physiological and mental capacity.
+This objective of breathwork is about expanding physiological and mental capacity.
 It often involves practices like breath holds, oxygen deprivation, or cold exposure.
 The focus is on performance and endurance, making it more technical in nature.

 The facilitator’s role in capacity building is to: